bezhermoso/wires/README.md

     To be implemented.
 Will use `awscli`.

+1. Repeat Step 2 to add more sites.
+No need to restart service.

 ## Todos:

-* [ ] Create a separate service to run on foreground so we can run it and have the freedom of reloading the `nginx` configurations every time we call `add-site`.
+* [x] Create a separate service to run on foreground so we can run it and have the freedom of reloading the `nginx` configurations every time we call `add-site`.